Department for Education Vision for the Primary PE and Sport Premium

 The Government sets targets for swimming in Primary Schools and states that ‘children should be able to swim competently, confidently and proficiently over a distance of at least 25 metres.’

-In 2018-2019 73% of the Year 6 cohort were able to swim 25 metres, use a range of strokes and completed the water safety elements of the curriculum.
+In 2019-2020 the year 6 cohort were unable to take part in swimming due to Covid-19.
+In their previous year 47% achieved 25m using a range of strokes and completed the water safety element of the curriculum.

 School Games Gold Award!

 For the fourth year running our school has achieved the Gold Award in the Sainsbury’s School Games Mark.
 Well done to staff and children for all their hard work!